ernieWithOutBert/Rp2040-DebuggerSetup/README.md

 Info : starting gdb server for rp2040.core0 on 3333
 Info : Listening on port 3333 for gdb connections
 ```
-If you get the "Error: Failed to connect multidrop rp2040.dap0" check your connections first, if that was not the problem go the the [clone device section](### Clone devices)
+If you get the "Error: Failed to connect multidrop rp2040.dap0" check your connections first, if that was not the problem go the the "Clone device" section

-Thats it with the installation.
-Followup with my empty template.

 ### Clone devices